Orchid Society of Assam

 A Legacy of Conservation since 2018

-Founded in December 2018 at Silapathar Science College in the Dhemaji district, the Orchid Society of Assam (OSA) emerged as a direct response to the rapid habitat loss in Northeast India.
-Registered under the Societies Registration Act XXI of 1860, our organization serves as a critical bridge between academic rigor and grassroots passion.
+Founded in December 2018 at Silapathar Science College in the Dhemaji district, the Orchid Society of Assam (OSA) was born out of an urgent need to respond to the growing loss of natural habitats across Northeast India.
+Established under the Societies Registration Act XXI of 1860, the organization was created to protect the region’s rich orchid diversity while building a strong connection between academic knowledge, field-based research, and community-driven conservation efforts.

 Silapathar Science College